 This position is subject to budgetary approval.
 The successful candidate should expect to live and work in Halifax, Nova Scotia for the duration of the fellowship.

-Deadline: For letters of interest should be received no later than July 1/14.
+Deadline: Letters of interest will be received until position is filled.
 Reminder: Candidate must apply independently for funding in coordination with the GAHPS Unit and prideHealth/CDHA.

 For more information on this post-doctoral opportunity, please contact Dr. Jacqueline Gahagan, Director, Gender and Health Promotion Studies Unit, School of Health & Human Performance, Dalhousie University, Jacqueline.Gahagan@dal.ca.